rot256/fugl/README.md

 Fugl was explicitly designed so that it does not rely on a single model of distribution.
 If you want to save and store the proofs on e.g. an FTP server this is also possible -- as long as clients know how to retrieve the proofs.
-The server is included to simplify distribution and automation.
+The server is included to simplify distribution and automation, the client is the essential part of Fugl.

 ## Getting started